NUTRITION AND ORAL HEALTH

 Daily flossing is also essential to help remove substances that can get stuck in between teeth.
 Eat a balanced diet to make sure your teeth and gums are getting the nutrients that they need to thrive.

 See your dentist every six months for regular checkups and professional cleanings.
 Your dentist can look for signs of gingivitis as well as periodontitis.
-Let him know if you have a family history of gum disease.
+Let him/her know if you have a family history of gum disease.

 Knowing whether or not gum disease runs in your family will give you more control over your oral health.
 Not only is it the leading cause of tooth loss, but it also may be connected with other serious health issues, such as cardiovascular disease.